John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Assumptions**

 * Connection to a valid database
-* Expenses still stored in XML file
+* Events still stored in XML file

 **Acceptance Criteria**